Shaktism: Animal sacrifice

 Shakti tradition practices animal sacrifice to revere goddesses such as Kali in many parts of India but particularly in the eastern and Himalayan states of India and Nepal.
 This is either an actual animal, or a vegetable or sweet dish substitute considered equivalent to the animal.
 In many cases, Shakti devotees consider animal sacrifice distasteful, and practice alternate means of expressing devotion while respecting the views of others in their tradition.

 In Shakti mythology, Durga slays an evil buffalo demon (left, 18th century statue).
 Right: A buffalo about to be sacrificed by a villager during Durga puja festival.
 The buffalo sacrifice practice, however, is rare in contemporary India.

-In Nepal, West Bengal, Odisha and Assam, animal sacrifices are performed at Shakti temples, particularly to mark the legend of goddess Durga slaying the buffalo demon.
+In Nepal, West Bengal, Odisha, Assam, Bihar and Jharkhand, animal sacrifices are performed at Shakti temples, particularly to mark the legend of goddess Durga slaying the buffalo demon.
 This involves slaying of a goat or a male water buffalo.
 Animal sacrifice is also an essential component as part of the Kaula tantra school of Shaktism.
 This practice is rare among Hindus, outside this region.

 In Bengal, the animal sacrifice ritual follows the guidelines as seen in texts such as Mahanirvana Tantra.
 This ritual includes selecting the animal, then a priest offers a prayer to the animal, then recites the Gayatri Mantra in its ear before killing it.
 The meat of the sacrificed animal is then cooked and eaten by the Shakta devotees.

 In Nepal, animal sacrifice en masse occurs during the three-day-long Gadhimai festival.
 In 2009 it was speculated that more than 250,000 animals were sacrificed during this event.